EN5R/SubCortex/README.md

 - **VirusTotal:** VirusTotal discovers subdomains by aggregating data from various domain records and sources.

-- **Wayback Machine:** Wayback Machineidentifies subdomains by crawling and archiving historical snapshots of web pages and their subdomains.
+- **Wayback Machine:** Wayback Machine identifies subdomains by crawling and archiving historical snapshots of web pages and their subdomains.

 - *etc..*